The President Kennedy Assassination

 2. Oswald would have needed much more time to concentrate on his shot.

-After the shooting, Oswald went out of the TSBD without haste, took first a bus, next a taxi, and arrived at 1 p.m. in his furnished room.
+After having gone out of the TSBD without speeding, Oswald took first a bus, next a taxi, and arrived at 1 p.m. in his furnished room in Oak Cliff area.
 Once there, instead of staying far away the agitation which reigned in town, his landlady saw Oswald leaving his room at 1:05 p.m. and waiting at the bus stop opposite her house.
-In these conditions, it is not very probable that Oswald had time to kill J.D.
-Tippit who was shot at a location of nine-tenths of mile away from Oswald's room a little before 1:15 p.m. according to the official version.
-For information, the shortest route from Oswald's rooming home to the Tippit shooting scene takes about 12 minutes to walk.
+In these conditions, it is not very probable that Oswald could kill J.D.
+Tippit who was shot at a location of 1300 yards away from this bus stop a little before 1:16 p.m. according to the official thesis.

-Next, while the logical thing for the murderer of J.D.
-Tippit to do was run away far from Oak Cliff area, shortly after 1:30 p.m.
-Oswald went into the Texas Theater located near the crime scene.
-The police were then informed that a suspect had entered without paying a ticket (which does not still agree with a criminal forced to be careful) and arrested Oswald after a brief fight at 1: 50 p.m.
+Next, while he should have run away as far as possible, Oswald went into the Texas Theater located near the murder scene.
+Dallas police was then informed that a suspicious person had entered without paying a ticket (which does not still agree with a criminal forced to be careful) and arrested Oswald at 1:50 p.m. after a brief fight.

-In view of all these facts, it is clear that Lee Harvey Oswald was manipulated and lured into this movie theater to give as soon as possible an ideal culprit to the public opinion.
+Thus, in view of all these facts, I am convinced that Oswald was manipulated and lured into this movie theater to give as soon as possible an ideal culprit to the public opinion given his past.

 I was 14 years old when I learned about the death of President Kennedy, and then the arrest of Lee Harvey Oswald.
 I remember that I was very surprised by the speed of this arrest in a big city like Dallas.

-It is also quite inconceivable in view of his experience that Lee Harvey Oswald was stupid to the point of killing the President with an old gun bought from a catalogue, and ordered under his false identity of Alek James Hidell which could give him away.
+It is also quite inconceivable in view of his experience that Lee Harvey Oswald was stupid to the point of killing the President with an old gun bought from a catalogue, and ordered under his false identity of A. Hidell which could give him away.

-Concerning this matter, it is also claimed that Oswald would have brought his riffle, disassembled and hidden in a brown paper bag, on the morning of November 22.
-A neighbor of Oswald, Buell Wesley Frazier, who drove him from Irving to Dallas that morning, stated that he saw a two feet package on the back seat of his car.
+Concerning this matter, it is also claimed that Oswald would have brought his riffle, disassembled and hidden in a brown paper bag, on the morning of November 22, 1963.
+Buell Wesley Frazier, who drove Oswald from Irving to Dallas that morning, stated that he saw a two feet package on the back seat of his car.
 According to Oswald, this package contained curtain rods for his room in Dallas.
 Frazier also stated that Oswald carried this package in his right hand and wedged under his armpit on his way to the TSBD.
-It is thus impossible that this package contained the wood stalk of a Carcano 40" measuring 35 inches.
-Furthermore, I see no reason in disassembling a riffle measuring 40 inches for reducing its lenght by only 5 inches.
+It is thus impossible that this package contained a wood stalk of a Carcano 40" which is 35 inches.
+Furthermore, I see no reason in disassembling a riffle measuring 40 inches for reducing its length by only 5 inches.

-Another remark about the backyard photo which featured on the LIFE cover: based on the length of the Mannlicher Carcano registered as CE 139, that is 40 inches, Oswald's height in this photo is smaller than his actual height which was 5 feet and 9 inches.
+Another remark about the backyard photo which featured on the LIFE cover: based on the length of the rifle registered as CE 139, that is 40.2 inches, to be precise, Oswald's height in this photo is smaller than his actual height which was 5 feet and 9 inches.

-Conclusion: based on the length of the rifle, Oswald is too small.
-Based on the actual height of Oswald, the rifle is too long.
+Conclusion: based on the length of the CE 139, Oswald is too small.
+Based on Oswald's actual height, the rifle is too long.
 In both cases there is something wrong in this photo.
+Furthermore, the proportions of this rifle differ from those of the CE 139.
+Also note that the breech lever is different to the one of the CE 139; it is longer and curved.

 Finally, Oswald's assassination 48 hours later in the basement of the Dallas police building by a mafia man who allegedly wanted to avenge the honor of Jackie Kennedy was the logical continuation of this conspiracy that had planned to trap him, and next to silence him.